lucaong/dataspec/README.md

   .examples(null, undefined)

 // Specifications can be composed, for example to specify a string that can be
-// absent, the previous two specifications can be combined const maybeString = string.or(absent)
+// absent, the previous two specifications can be combined.
+// Whenever possible, Dataspec generates the examples for you composing from
+// the previous specifications. const maybeString = string.or(absent)

 // A specification for integers